MatthewFay/orrp/README.md

 `./bin/orrp`

 ### Run the Tests
 To compile and run the test suite, use `make test`.
-This will create the `test_runner` executable in the `bin/` directory and then execute it.
+This will create the test executables in the `bin/` directory and then execute them.

 ### Clean the Project
 To remove all compiled object files (from `obj/`) and executables (from `bin/`), use `make clean`.